LS-Manila/getneighboringhospitals-melvincabatuan/README.md

 getneighboringhospitals-melvincabatuan created by Classroom for GitHub

-This assignment illustrates the utilization of Google places in your application + getting the current location and placing a markers to neighboring hospitals.
+This assignment illustrates the utilization of Google places in your application + getting the current location and placing markers to neighboring places, i.e. hospitals.

 ## Keypoint: